Book Review: Philosophy of Software Design – Ousterhout

 Each level relies on the one below.
 A team must first have trust, then no fear of conflict, then commitment to team goals, hold themselves accountable and be commited to team results.

-The Checklist – Atul Gawande – Book
+Book Review: The Checklist – Atul Gawande

 Overall 6/10 – Good but the few good ideas didn’t justify the book size, some parts felt like filler.